 Although one in 10 bird species is found in Australia, we know little of the accompanying viral diversity and abundance in these animals, nor of the large-scale ecological factors that determine virome composition.
-We used a recently developed unbiased meta-transcriptomic pipeline based on bulk RNA-sequencing (Shi et al. 2018b) to reveal the viromes of four Australian avian species, and to evaluate how the structure of entire viral communities is impacted by a variety of ecological correlates.
-In particular, we assessed the role of host taxonomy, location, and co-infection with IAV on virome structure.
-This study illustrates the extent of RNA viral diversity in wild birds, and the importance of the expansion of traditional host-pathogen systems beyond simple one-host, one-virus systems to disentangle ecological processes in viral presence and abundance.
+We used a recently developed unbiased metatranscriptomic pipeline based on bulk RNA-sequencing (Shi, Zhang, & Holmes, 2018) to reveal the viromes of four Australian avian species and to evaluate how the structure of entire viral communities is impacted by a variety of ecological correlates.
+In particular, we assessed the role of host taxonomy, location and co-infection with IAV on virome structure.
+This study illustrates the extent of RNA viral diversity in wild birds, and the importance of the expansion of traditional host-pathogen systems beyond simple one-host, one-virus WILLE ET AL.

+systems to disentangle ecological processes in viral presence and abundance.